peter88213/nvhelp-de/source/preparations.rst

    You also may want to set *novelibre* as standard application for files with the *.novx* extension, and assign them the *novelibre* logo as file icon.
-   With the XFCE desktop, none of this was too difficult for me.
+   Mit the XFCE desktop, none of this was too difficult for me.
    In doubt, refer to your desktop documentation.

    It's a good idea to register the *novx* extension